araji191/Round-Robin-Scheduler/README.md

 Based on the participants, the program will get the number of teams represented by `numParticipants`, and use that value to compute the total number of matches that need to be scheduled during the tournament.
 To determine the number of matches that will occur, the following formula will be used:

-Total number of matches = (numParticipants² - numParticipants) / 2
+Total number of matches = `(numParticipants² - numParticipants) / 2`

 Each participant in the tournament will play `numParticipants - 1` matches in a single round-robin tournament.
 In the case of the soccer tournament example, since there are five teams, there will be a total of ten matches, with each team playing four matches.
 The following matches will need to be scheduled:

-TEAM A vs TEAM B
+`TEAM A vs TEAM B`

-TEAM A vs TEAM C
+`TEAM A vs TEAM C`

-TEAM A vs TEAM D
+`TEAM A vs TEAM D`

-TEAM A vs TEAM E
+`TEAM A vs TEAM E`

-TEAM B vs TEAM C
+`TEAM B vs TEAM C`

-TEAM B vs TEAM D
+`TEAM B vs TEAM D`

-TEAM B vs TEAM E
+`TEAM B vs TEAM E`

-TEAM C vs TEAM D
+`TEAM C vs TEAM D`

-TEAM C vs TEAM E
+`TEAM C vs TEAM E`

-TEAM D vs TEAM E
+`TEAM D vs TEAM E`

-The program must get all the matches that need to be scheduled, then it will take the first match (TEAM A vs TEAM B) and place it in the first available spot (DAY 1, Venue 1, 09:00-10:30).
-It will then move on to the next match, where it searches for an available spot in DAY 1, Venue 1.
-Since it is another match played by TEAM A, there has to be at least a 90-minute gap after the first match.
+The program must get all the matches that need to be scheduled, then it will take the first match (`TEAM A vs TEAM B`) and place it in the first available spot (`DAY 1, Venue 1, 09:00-10:30`).
+It will then move on to the next match, where it searches for an available spot in `DAY 1, Venue 1`.
+Since it is another match played by `TEAM A`, there has to be at least a 90-minute gap after the first match.
 The program continues scheduling matches, filling up spots in different venues, but still making sure that the constraints, such as rest periods, are being taken into account.
 In this specific example, the program is able to schedule the first nine matches without much difficulty.
-However, when scheduling the final match (TEAM D vs TEAM E), it seems that there is no possible spot for the match to be scheduled while respecting the given constraints, regardless of the day or the venue.
-The program has to backtrack and reschedule the last successfully scheduled match (TEAM C vs TEAM E) and move to another available time slot.
+However, when scheduling the final match (`TEAM D vs TEAM E`), it seems that there is no possible spot for the match to be scheduled while respecting the given constraints, regardless of the day or the venue.
+The program has to backtrack and reschedule the last successfully scheduled match (`TEAM C vs TEAM E`) and move to another available time slot.
 Doing this, the last match is able to be successfully scheduled, creating a valid schedule for the round-robin tournament.

-## Example Output for Soccer Round-Robin Tournament (printed onto console):
+### Example Output for Soccer Round-Robin Tournament (printed onto console):

 ```
 DAY 1: